 Why Do We Overlook These Sins?

-A second reason we turn a blind eye to common sins in our church is because we do not realize God has called us to be holy, to live as saints (1 Corinthians 1:2) and shine as lights in a corrupt world (Matthew 5:16).
-Since we do not think of ourselves as saints, we see no reason to try and act like one .
+Another reason Respectable Sins exist is because we don’t realize God has called us all to be holy, to live as saints (1 Corinthians 1:2) and shine as lights in a corrupt world (Matthew 5:16).
+Since we think sainthood is reserved for the super Christian, we see no reason to try and act like one .

 Over the next couple of weeks, I will be using Jerry Bridges book Respectable Sins to help us see what sins we overlook in the church and our own lives.
 You will probably be just as surprised as I was of the amount of sins we commit but overlook or do not realize are even sins in our lives.

-Jerry Bridges, Respectable Sins, 19.
+Jerry Bridges, Respectable Sins, 9.

 Ibid., 23-30.

-Ibid., 31-38.
+Ibid., 31-38